Australia Zoo: Steve Irwin Wildlife Reserve

 This 135000 ha property was acquired with the assistance of the Australian government as part of the National Reserve System Programme.
 It is located on the Cape York Peninsula in Queensland, and contains spring fed wetlands that provide a water source to threatened habitat and the Wenlock River.

 Iron Bark Station (Blackbutt)

 Australia Zoo purchased the 3500 acre Iron Bark Station located at Blackbutt, Queensland in 1994.
 It is part of the great dividing Range, where the East coast meets the dry West.
 An additional 325 acre was purchased in 1994 to save a dwindling koala population, with fewer than 12 koalas left in the area.
 Management immediately commenced reforestation, including 44,000 eucalypt trees for koalas.
 In 1998, another 325 acre was purchased.
-In 1999, a 5 acre release facility was established to rehabilitate native marsupials the area.
+In 1999, a 5 acre release facility was established to rehabilitate native marsupials in the area.
 Another 1000 acre was purchased in 1999 with funds from the Lynn Irwin Memorial fund (now Wildlife Warriors Worldwide), and another 1800 acre was added in 2002.
 In 2007, Bob Irwin became full-time manager of the station.